agrison/redux4j/README.md

 ## Redux in Java

-Using Java 8 functional stuff and javaslang.
+Using Java 13 and vavr.

 ## Features